Parth Jindal: MG Motor India

+JSW Defence and Aerospace

+In 2024, Parth Jindal was appointed to lead JSW Defence and Aerospace, the JSW Group's new defence manufacturing vertical.
+He led the acquisition of Gecko Motors, by securing a ₹250 crore crore contract for all-terrain vehicles supplied to the Indian Army, and announced a $90 million partnership with Shield AI to manufacture V-BAT drones in India.

 Other ventures

 Jindal's wife Anushree Jindal oversees a micro-finance venture, Svamaan Financial Services, that is 100% owned by the couple.

 Philanthropy

 Project Yashoda

 Jindal supervised the creation of an Android-based mobile application that tracks the developmental indicators of children under six.
 Consequently, the prevalence of malnutrition in the three talukas of Palghar, in which the JSW Foundation is active, has reportedly decreased.
 In 2014, then-Chief Minister Devendra Fadnavis of Maharashtra gave the order for the technology to be implemented throughout the state.

 Personal life

 Parth is married to Anushree Jindal (née Jasani).
 They have a daughter born in April 2019.